 Barcelona is one of the world’s great culinary destinations.
-In Barcelona you don’t have to blow the budget on Michelin-starred restaurants – though you can, with 18 establishments awarded at least one star – because just about everybody in Barcelona seems to be a foodie.
-There is something good to be had on just about every other corner, but unfortunately, there is also something set up to fleece tourists as well.
+In Barcelona you don’t have to blow the budget on Michelin-starred restaurants – though you can, with 18 establishments awarded at least one star – because everybody in Barcelona seems to be a foodie.
+There is something good to be had on just about every other corner, but unfortunately, there is possibly also something set up to fleece tourists.
 You can eat incredibly well in Barcelona for not a lot of money, and you can blow a packet on garbage.
 Don’t do that!
 Here are some favorite Barcelona restaurants and bars where you can’t go wrong:

 Worth a Trip